Table of Contents[Hide][Show]

 Where Are OHO Offices Located?

 There are 10 regional offices that oversee more than 160 OHO offices across the United States and around 1,600 ALJs holding hearings at these offices.
-In addition to these main offices, the hearing system is further organized into 5 Hearings Hubs, which oversee 158 Hearing Offices, 8 Satellite Offices, and 5 National Hearing Centers (NHCs).
+In addition to these regional offices, the hearing system is further organized into 5 Hearings Hubs that manage 158 Hearing Offices, 8 Satellite Offices, and 5 National Hearing Centers (NHCs).

 This extensive network ensures that claimants have access to hearings in locations throughout the country, including territories like Puerto Rico and the Virgin Islands.
 OHO offices are located throughout the United States, including Puerto Rico and the Virgin Islands.